Skip to content

 The special skills, qualities, and behaviors of effective paraeducators.

-As school administrators work tirelessly to solve unprecedented learning loss created by the pandemic—amid a staffing shortage—our students with special needs must be prioritized and given the resources they deserve.
-Qualified paraeducators are a crucial component of any plan.
+As school administrators continue to work tirelessly to solve unprecedented learning loss —amid a staffing shortage— our students with special needs must be prioritized and given the resources they deserve.
+Building qualified paraeducators is a crucial component of any plan.

 1. How will you handle a student’s behavior issues in a classroom?